ICS-485-Project/Game-Proj/index.md

 Initially, our game idea was a 2D platformer that was a combat/puzzle game and would allow the user traverse different paths in order to gain classes/abilities.
 Due to the time constraint we knew that we had to do a lot of simplificaiton but wanted to maintain the suspenseful feeling throughout the game along with the happiness and satisfaction of beating a level.
 Instead of making a long winding game, we switched courses and did some fine tuning, we decided on one ability the player would have access to which is the gravity switch which would be utilized in creating a puzzle like experience with the manipulation of certain blocks and player movement to reach the end of the level.

-## Group Brainstorm ~
+## Final Group Brainstorm/Board ~

 ### Seed/Hook
-- fun movement
+- Fun Movement
-- gravity based platformer
+- Gravity based Platformer
-- Platformer + 2D
+- Skill based Platformer + 2D

 ### Emotion
 - Stressful